 Step 2: Use The Fridge

 Take the freezer bag out of the freezer and place it into the fridge first.
 Keep the bag closed and sealed thereby.
 Keep the candies for at least 30 minutes, ideally, however, for two hours in the refrigerator to help them adjust to the warmer climate.

 Take the freezer bag out of the fridge and take all pieces out.
 If it is a warm day, you may want to keep the aluminum wrap around them, as the moisture of the air will immediately sit on the pieces.
 Hence, it can be a good idea to unwrap them right before you eat them.

 If you have an air-conditioned home, you can unwrap them before serving and place them on a serving plate.
 Try not to put too many layers above each other as they could still stick a little.

-Serve them together with cookies, small sandwiches, milk, coffee, and tea, and your guests will feel like on a traditional British afternoon tea ceremony.
+Serve them together with cookies, savory sandwiches dishes, milk, coffee, and delicious turmeric tea, and your guests will feel like on a traditional British afternoon tea ceremony.

 How Long Can Fudge Be Stored?